rantahar/Lattice-Field-Theory/source/index.rst

  a) the first step satisfies detailed balance (trivial if drawing form a Gaussian distribution)
  b) the trajectory is time-reversible
+ c) the trajectory maintains the distribution of the momentum (true for hamiltonian equations of motion)
- c) and the integration errors are sufficiently symmetric.
+ d) and the integration errors are sufficiently symmetric.

 The third point results from the second as long as the step size is small, but in practice it is good to check that